 Stalking is engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for her or his safety or suffer substantial emotional distress.
-Examples: sending unwanted gifts, text messages, emails, phone calls; waiting at places you work/go to school/hang out; using other people as resources to investigate your life (looking at your Facebook through befriending your friends); damage to your home/car/other property; using social networking sites/ technology to track you.
+Examples: sending unwanted gifts, text messages, emails, phone calls; waiting at places you work/ go to school/hang out; using other people as resources to investigate your life (locking at your Facebole as resources to investigate your life (locking at your home/car/other property; using social networking sites/technology to track you.